BIGTREE Medicare & Nursing Home

 📍 Location: 1, Jalan Pinggiran Kota Laksamana, Pusat Perniagaan Kota Laksamana Jaya, 75200 Melaka

-Disclaimer: This article provides information on current SST regulations and Budget 2026 expectations as of October 2025.
-Tax policies are subject to change.
-Consult qualified tax and healthcare professionals for advice specific to your family’s situation.
-BIGTREE Medicare & Nursing Home is licensed by the Ministry of Health Malaysia under the Private Healthcare Facilities and Services Act 1998.
+BIGTREE Medicare & Nursing Home is licensed by the Ministry of Health Malaysia under the Private Healthcare Facilities and Services Act 1998 (Act 586).

 WhatsApp us